Wasappli/WAAppRouting/README.md

 }
 ```

-Each controllers you use should implement `WAAppRouterTargetControllerProtocol` (it is a good idea to now to have a base view controller)
+Each controller you use should implement `WAAppRouterTargetControllerProtocol` (it is a good idea to have a base view controller)
-So implement this method and voilà
+So implement this method and voilà:

 ```
 - (void)reloadFromAppLinkRefresh {